didierfranc/v-touch/README.md

 ## Introduction

-Vue-touch is the easiest way to use HammerJS with the excellent VueJS framework, it's essential to make mobile app with VueJS. **Compatible with VueJS 1.x**
+Vue-touch is the easiest way to use HammerJS with the excellent VueJS framework, it's essential to make decent mobile app.. **Compatible with VueJS 1.x**

 ## Usage